James Alexander, PharmD

-The Executive Director and Founder of IPhO is James G. Alexander, PharmD, a 1986 graduate of the University of Nebraska College of Pharmacy.
+The Executive Director and Founder of IPhO is James G. Alexander, PharmD, an alumnus of the University of Nebraska College of Pharmacy.
 Jim enjoyed a 15-year career in the pharmaceutical industry and rose to the level of Vice President, Corporate Development and Licensing for Pfizer and Warner-Lambert/Parke-Davis before moving to academia to become the first Director of the Rutgers Institute for Pharmaceutical Industry Fellowships.
-During this professionally rewarding 10-year period of his industry-focused career, he was responsible for the administration of the premier Post-Doctoral Fellowship Program for pharmacists and trained and mentored more than 400 PharmDs who are now working throughout the entire pharmaceutical/biopharma industry.
-Dr. Alexander is also an experienced pharmacy educator and founded the i) Introduction to Industry and ii) Pharmacy Leadership courses at Rutgers' Ernest Mario School of Pharmacy.
+During this professionally rewarding 10-year period of his industry-focused career, he was responsible for the administration of the premier Post-Doctoral Fellowship Program for pharmacists and trained and mentored more than 400 PharmDs who are now working widely throughout the pharmaceutical/biopharma industry.
+Dr. Alexander is currently Executive Vice President at Strawn Arnold & Associates, a leading executive search firm.

 VP, Professional Development and Coaching

-Jerry Silverman, RPh, CCP is the former President and CEO of Bimark Medical Communications (1992–2008) where he utilized his extensive experience in pharmaceutical marketing, training, healthcare education, and managed care to build a successful organization.
+Jerry Silverman, BS Pharm, RPh is the former President and CEO of Bimark Medical Communications (1992–2008) where he utilized his extensive experience in pharmaceutical marketing, training, medical education, and managed care to build a very successful organization.
 He continues today working with a very selective group of clients in areas of training, development, and marketing.
 Mr. Silverman is most proud of his contributions to the professional growth and advancement of pharmacists in the pharmaceutical industry.
-His company served as an undergraduate pharmacy experiential training site for five schools of pharmacy in the New York metropolitan area for almost two decades.
-In 1998, Bimark was invited to participate as a fellowship site for the Rutgers Post-Doctoral Program as a member of the exclusive family of partner companies.
-For more than 10 years, Jerry offered the marketing services of his company on a pro bono basis to advise, develop, and execute a national campaign on behalf of the Rutgers Fellowship Program and its partner companies.
+He has more than twenty years of experience serving as a preceptor, mentor, and coach to student pharmacists and fellows pursuing industry practice.
+From 1998-2008 Bimark participated as a fellowship site within the Rutgers Post-Doctoral Program.
+During that period Jerry offered the marketing services of his company on a pro bono basis to advise, develop, and execute a national campaign on behalf of the Rutgers Fellowship Program and its partner companies.

 In 2008, Jerry was honored by the Alliance for Continuing Medical Education (ACME) for his commitment to the professional development of industry pharmacists.